 How IUI works

 The male partner collects a sample in a sterile container either at our private collection room or at home.
 The sample is prepared in order to remove certain components of the semen that would not be beneficial for pregnancy.
 The sample is then reduced to a high concentration in a small volume.
 That sample is placed in a very small catheter (tube).
 The patient then has a speculum placed in the vagina and the catheter is placed through the cervix (the bottom part of the uterus) and into the the endometrium (lining of the uterus).
 The sperm sample is gently injected into the uterus and the catheter and speculum are removed.
 The patient rests for approximately 10 minutes and then may resume her normal activities.

-Trust Dr. Susan Hudson and the experts at Fertility Institute of Texas to perform IUI fertility treatments, for your best chance at a healthy pregnancy.
+Trust Dr. Susan Hudson and the experts at Texas Fertility Center of New Braunfels to perform IUI fertility treatments, for your best chance at a healthy pregnancy.
 Call today!